marcduiker/building-a-resilient-workflow-with-durable-functions/labs/07_create_activity_functions_services.md

 return result;
 ```

+Make sure that the `KineticEnergyEndpoint` (`https://demo-neo.azure-api.net/neo/estimate/energy`) and the `ApiManagementKey` (in the json object from Lab 3) values are placed in the local.settings.json file as application settings.

 #### 1.3 Calling the activity from the orchestration

 Let's return to the `NeoEventProcessingOrchestrator` class and call the `EstimateKineticEnergyActivity` function.